MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-2pf.md

 **The PCI PF is already configured on this port**: *Error=(0x80004004) Failed PF operation on the debug device.
 The debug device is not configured for KDNET.*

-- Do not add/remove again a PF on the root port where it is already added as a PF.
+- Do not add/remove a PF on the root port where it is already added as a PF.

 ### Common error messages - removing a PF